 Read more about Nick and get an education on olive oil at the link below.
 In Nick’s capable hands I found a lovely lemon olive oil I could not wait to work with at home.

 Whether shopping locally or traveling abroad, seek out the experts and have fun learning about ingredients.
 Always leave room in your suitcase to bring a few treasures home.
 It can make a big difference in your cooking and you’ll smile thinking of the memories.

 A few notes on the recipe.
-My version uses whole wheat pasta instead of white, kale instead of spinach, skim ricotta and lemon olive oil instead of butter, for a healthier profile.
+Use whole wheat pasta or brown rice pasta if you eat gluten-free (Jovial is my favorite), kale instead of spinach, skim ricotta and lemon olive oil instead of butter, for a healthier profile.
 On kale, I use Tuscan or Lacinato kale.
 It goes many names at the market including Tuscan kale, Tuscan cabbage, Italian kale, Dinosaur kale, cavolo nero, black kale, flat back cabbage, palm tree kale, or black Tuscan palm.
 See the link at the end for more information on kale if it’s new to you.

 Toss the cooked pasta with the ricotta and lemon olive oil to create a quick and creamy sauce.
 Add the kale.
 Top with Parmesan, lemon zest and chopped pistachios.
 It’s a vegetarian main course or a wonderful side dish for chicken.

 Like the signs in Eataly say – Eat better, live better!
 My motto exactly.